 "Geologists are very pleasant companions, especially for other geologists.
 It's their art, to stop at every stone, and carry out an investigation at every layer of earth!" - "La vallèe de Trient" by Swiss author Rodolphe Toepffer (1799-1846)

 109 GRADES

 You will receive separate grades for Earth Sciences 109 (lecture and field) and Earth Sciences 109L (lab).
-Your final grades will reflect your performance on the assignments described below.
+Grades will be calculated on the basis of your performance on the assignments described below.